echokhan/AzureDataPipeline/README.md

 ## 7- Future Work
-Schema Validation: Get Metadata activity in ADF can be used to validate schema of API and bulk CSV.
+* Schema Validation: Get Metadata activity in ADF can be used to validate schema of API and bulk CSV.
+* Optimization: Possible use of lakehouse for partitioning.
+This will result in cost reduction for storage and compute resulting in scalability.
+Optimization of joins and queries by indexing key columns.